HanXHX/ansible-nginx/README.md

 #### Templates

   - `base`: static template
+  - `dokuwiki`
+  - `phalcon`: Phalcon PHP Framework
   - `php`: PHP base template.
-Can work with many frameworks/tools.
+Can work with many frameworks/tools
+  - `php_index`: Same as above.
+But you can only run index.php
+  - `proxy`
   - `wordpress`
-  - `dokuwiki`
-  - `proxy`

 Templates works as parent-child.